ckoirama/ckpl/README.md

 Ckoirama Observatory have one telescope called [Chakana](http://www.astro.uantof.cl/research/observatorios/ckoirama-observatory/).
-The out coming files are stored in the *Pelota PC*, usually in a directory that follow this pattern: `YYYY-MM-DD`.
+The out coming files are stored in the so called *Pelota PC*, usually in a directory that follow this pattern: `YYYY-MM-DD`.

 Using the default options, the usage is as simple as run the command: `ckpl <working_directory>`.
 In this case, is expected that all the calibration and science images are inside that directory.